 December

 A few more considerations: If you don’t really know how to handle certain outdoor activities in the cold of mountain winters, then do not attempt them.
 Doing so might end in disaster for you.
-Also, depending upon snowfall cover and plowing, park rangers might close the back end of the park (and access to back-country) temporarily or for the entire off-season.
+Also, depending upon snowfall cover and plowing, park rangers might close the back end of the park (and access to backcountry) temporarily or for the entire off-season.
 Another consideration is that snow melt in March and April leaves muddy, soggy, and even slick trails.
+If rock falls or washouts will happen to close trails, they will most likely happen in early spring.
+Repair and removal will take some weeks or months.

 So, if you truly want the best possible Bryce Canyon visit based upon activities, then the months of May through September are where you want to plan.
 They offer the widest variety of activities with the least restrictions.